thomasjball/PyExZ3/README.md

 initial value for the argument will be used to determine the proper symbolic type (if one exists).
-Here is an example, where parameters `a` and `b` are treated concretely and will have initial values `1` and `2`, parameter `c` will be treated as a symbolic integer input with the "initial" initial value `3`.
-Since parameter `d` is not specified, it will be treated as a symbolic integer input with the "initial" initial value 0:
+Here is an example, where parameters `a` and `b` are treated concretely and will have initial values `1` and `2`, parameter `c` will be treated as a symbolic integer input with the initial value `3`.
+Since parameter `d` is not specified, it will be treated as a symbolic integer input with the initial value 0:

 ```
 from symbolic.args import *